Kamagawa/sprincube/documentation/deploywithistio.md

-# What is Istio

-Istio Service mesh includes service discovery, load balancing, failure recovery, metrics and monitoring.
-Istio provides control over the service mesh to allow deploy service with load balancing, service to service authentication, monitoring without changing the service codes

-Core Features

--   Traffic management

-    -   Control the API calls between the services

-    -   Simplifies configuration for circuit breaker, timeouts and retries, making more reliable calls

--   Security

-    -   Istio manages authentication, authorization, and encryption of service communications

-    -   Service communications are secured by default

--   Observability

-    -   Robust tracing, monitoring, and logging

-Pilot: Service Discovery using Kubernetes service registry, dynamic request routing, circuit breaker,

-Citadel: authentication service, could upgrade unencrypted traffic and control service access, uses mTLS

-Galley: API configuration for Istio

-Envoy:

--   A proxy sidecar that is injected into each pod as a separate container.

--   Envoy intercepts all inbound and outbound api calls to and from the pod that it is injected in.

--   Envoy then perform service discovery and update their load balancing pool accordingly.

--   Failure recovery feature

-Deploy:

--   Do a build on all the projects that are being deployed

--   Write a DockerFile or Docker-compose file for each project and in a cmd prompt window, navigate to the folder of the project and run docker build –t
-    \<image_name:version\> .

--   Docker will then locate and run the DockerFile to make the image with the jar file that was built earlier.
+Deploy application on kubernetes with Istio:
+1. Build the project into a executable, in java it would be `gradle clean build` or [`mvn clean compile assembly:single`](https://stackoverflow.com/a/574650/5378109)

+2. write a dockerfile that wraps the jar, be sure to expose the right endpoints and create a docker image by running `docker build –t <image_name:version> .`. the last period is for current directory

--   To deploy the image in Kubernetes as a deployment and service, there are two
+3. To expediently deploy the image in Kubernetes as a deployment and service,
-    options:

-    -   First method is to run the command kubectl run \<deployment_name\>
-        --image=\<image_name:version\> --port=\<port\> and this will create the deployment along with a pod.
-Then to expose the deployment as a service, run command kubectl expose deployment \<deployment_name\> --type=”type”.
+    a. `kubectl run <deployment_name> --image=<image_name:version> --port=<port>` and this will create the deployment along with a pod.

-        -   There are different type of services.
-The default type is ClusterIP, meaning it is only exposed internally and cannot be accessed from outside the VM.
-There is also “NodePort” type which is to expose externally and can be accessed from local browser.
-(Method for accessing will be described later).
-There is also “LoadBalancer” type with if the service has multiple deployments (ex.
+    b. expose the deployment as a service, `kubectl expose deployment \<deployment_name\> --type=”type”`.

+    c.
+As for 'type', `clusterIP`(default): exposes internally, cannot be accessed from outside the VM.
+    <b>`NodePort`</b>: expose externally and can be accessed from local browser.
+    `LoadBalancer`:  if the service has multiple deployments (ex.
 Multiple versions), the load balancer service will balance the incoming traffic and direct it to a certain version, depending on the rule specified for traffic routing.

-    -   The other method is to make a deployment.yaml file with the necessary information to make a deployment and a service with the imaged created earlier.
+4. To deploy the "best practice way", put specification into deployment.yaml files and run them:

         -   For making the deployment (kind = deployment) and the service (kind = service), specify name and label so they can be identified by